TicHome Mini needs more than Google Assistant and a battery to save it

 Say the wake words ("Hey Google" or "OK Google") for Google Assistant and you have access to almost the entire range of Google's voice-activated bag of tricks.
 With a voice command, you can play music, use TicHome as a personal assistant, stream content to any TV or speaker that has Google Cast enabled, or even use it as a smart home controller for Google's long list of compatible products.

-Again, in this way it's quite similar to the Google Home Mini and even the Amazon Echo Dot ($49.99 at Amazon.com).
+Again, in this way it's quite similar to the Google Home Mini and even the Amazon Echo Dot.
 The latter two aren't battery powered, but they're both available for half the price at $50, and the Dot has a unique extra as it can plug into your own speaker system.
 The Dot, of course, doesn't use Google Assistant but Amazon's assistant, Alexa.
 Head here for more details on the ongoing battle between Google Assistant and Amazon's Alexa.

 TicHome Mini vs. Google Home Mini vs. Amazon Echo Dot